 ... a gentle trip with the tram to the beach: After renovation work, the historical Sintra Tram has come back to the beach, resuming its original route between Vila de Sintra and Praia das Maçãs, thereby connecting the Mountain to the Sea.
-The train stop is located 2 minutes from Casa José Ricardo; trips are frequent during summer (from 17 June), at other times of the year our tram operates on weekends only.
-Timetable.
+The train stop is located 2 minutes from Casa José Ricardo; trips are frequent during summer (from mid June), at other times of the year our tram operates on weekends only Winter Timetable 2015.

 ... a guided botanical walk in the Sintra mountains with renowned Portuguese specialist in the field of medicinal and aromatic herbs and book author Fernanda Botelho.
 Fernanda studied medicinal plants at the Scottish School of Herbal Medicine in London, where she worked several years, acquiring her knowledge in organic and sustainable farming.
-Back in Portugal, she develops and organises trainings and workshops about medicinal herbs and has installed gardens of medicinal plants in the parks and gardens of Sintra, including Monserrate, Parque da Pena and Capuchos.
-Combining a walk in these beautiful gardens with learning about the medicinal properties of the local plants is a rich and stimulating experience!
+Back in Portugal, she develops and organises trainings and workshops about medicinal herbs and has installed gardens of medicinal plants in the parks and gardens of Sintra, including Monserrate, Parque da Pena and Capuchos and writes books.
+Combining a walk with Fernanda in these beautiful gardens with learning about the medicinal properties of the local plants is a rich and stimulating experience!

 ...
 Wellbeing, Spa rituals and beauty treatments.
 Spoil yourself in the luxury environment of Six Senses Spa in Penha Longa, which offers a wide range of holistic wellness, rejuvenation and beauty treatments for ‘Balancing Senses”, administered under the guidance of expert therapists.

-Enjoy one of the most beautiful views of our beaches and the relaxing atmosphere in the gardens of Moinho Dom Quixote, a bar/restaurant in a restored windmill near Cabo da Roca;
+Enjoy a stunning view of Guincho beach while relaxing with a drink in the lush atmosphere of Moinho Dom Quixote, a bar and restaurant located in a restored windmill on a hilltop near Cabo da Roca;

 .. . explore the freemason's rebirthing tower at mysterious Quinta da Regaleira;

-... surf at one of many breathtaking beaches - Guincho, Praia Grande, Ericeira beaches.
+... swim or surf at nearby beaches - Guincho, Praia das Maçãs, Praia Grande, Adraga, Ursa, Ericeira.